 The health properties of coconut vinegar can improve heart health.
-This is because since some of its components have an impact on various cardiovascular risk factors.
+This is because some of its components have an impact on various cardiovascular risk factors.
 On the one hand, these help reduce body weight, fat mass and triglycerides in the blood.
 On the other, they might have positive effects on blood cholesterol levels (this action has only been observed in animals).
 Finally, the potassium content of this substance might help maintain normal blood pressure.

 The vinegar from coconut water

 The vinegar made from coconut water doesn’t have as many health properties as that made from sap.
 In order to make it, you must first ferment the water with sugar and yeast.
 Then, you proceed to strain it with a cloth.
-Afterwards, you must add more sugar and dissolve it as you boil it at a temperature 140°F for 20 minutes.
+Afterward, you must add more sugar and dissolve it as you boil it at a temperature of 140°F for 20 minutes.